kubeflow/website/content/en/docs/components/pipelines/installation/standalone-deployment.md

 ## Upgrading Kubeflow Pipelines

+1. For release notices and breaking changes, refer to [Upgrading Kubeflow Pipelines](/docs/components/pipelines/upgrade).

 1. Check the [Kubeflow Pipelines GitHub repository](https://github.com/kubeflow/pipelines/releases) for available releases.

 1. To upgrade to Kubeflow Pipelines 0.4.0 and higher, use the following commands: